-20 Best Relaxing Casual Nintendo Switch Games To Play In 2022 - Gameranx
+32 Relaxing Casual Nintendo Switch Games to Play in 2023 - Gameranx

 Release Date: December 2018

 A mysterious hole appears and starts swallowing everything in sight.
 The good news?
 You’re the one controlling the hole.
 The bad news?
-Well, the entire world could disappear if the hole keeps getting bigger.
+The entire world could disappear if the hole keeps getting bigger.
 Donut County takes place across several levels through which you progress by gulping down objects and stealing trash.
-Also, it turns out there’s a broader conspiracy at play: adorable raccoons are in fact responsible for everything and it’s their remote controlled devices which have set the holes to infinitely devour.
+Also, it turns out there’s a broader conspiracy at play: adorable raccoons are responsible for everything and it’s their remote-controlled devices that have set the holes to infinitely devour.

 # 12 What Remains of Edith Finch